Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Granville has 20 active public transport stops operating currently.
-These are served by buses only.
-There is 1 route in operation, offering a total of 40 weekly passenger trips.
+These are served by buses only, with a total of 1 individual route providing service.
+This results in 40 weekly passenger trips across all stops combined.

 Transport accessibility is limited, with residents typically located 899 meters away from the nearest stop.
-The service frequency averages 5 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.
+Service frequency averages 5 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport